coda/packs-sdk/docs/guides/overview.md

     Packs can add new [column formats][help_format], which control how values are displayed within a table.
 They can simply reformat the data or enrich it with related information from an external source.

-    The screenshot below shows a column format from the Google Calendar Pack that displays rich information about an event provided it's URL.
+    The screenshot below shows a column format from the Google Calendar Pack that displays rich information about an event provided its URL.

     <img src="../../images/overview_column_format.png" srcset="../../images/overview_column_format_2x.png 2x" class="screenshot" alt="A custom column format">